Bipolar disorder - Treatment

 You may need lithium and valproate if you experience rapid cycling.
 This where you quickly change from highs to lows without a "normal" period in between.

 If this doesn't help, you may be offered lithium on its own.
 Or a combination of lithium, valproate and lamotrigine.

 You can learn to recognise the warning signs of an episode of mania or depression.

-A mental health professional, peer support worker or a close supporter may be able to help you identify your early signs of relapse from your history.
-Wellness Recovery Action Plans (WRAP) are very useful and your local community mental health team can advise you on how to develop this plan.
+Someone close to you may be able to help you identify your early signs of relapse from your history.
+For example, a mental health professional, peer support worker, family member or friend.
+Wellness Recovery Action Plans (WRAP) are very useful.
+Your local community mental health team can advise you on how to develop this plan.

 This won't prevent the episode from occurring, but it will allow you to get help in time.

 This may mean making some changes to your treatment.
 Your GP or specialist can talk to you about this.